-Getting there: find somewhere to park your car in the Byward Market (or, if you’re up for a walk, at City Hall for free evenings and weekends) or hop on your bike and take the Rideau Canal Pathway to the hill.
+Getting there: find somewhere to park your car in the Byward Market (or, if you’re up for a walk, at City Hall for $2 in evenings and on weekends) or hop on your bike and take the Rideau Canal Pathway to the hill.

 Drinks/Food: grab a drink at Tavern on the Hill.
 They have some gourmet hot dogs that are worth a try!

 Activities: bring your frisbee, soccer ball or a picnic to enjoy the time you’re spending outdoors.